JonathanDussot/star-wars-quiz/README.md

 - Ensuring there is a sufficient colour contrast throughout the site.
 - I used Lighthouse and wAVE to ensure good measures were taken for accessibility.
 - instructions guide the user through the game's dynamics.

-WAVE displays an error within the footer stating there is a low contrast and that both text color and background color are white.
-However, the text color is clearly visible in contrast to the background image which is evidently a very dark colour.

 ## Technologies Used

 ### Languages Used